ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      Maximise your online messaging with a refreshed website, application, or digital campaign that fuels audience engagement and impact.
+      Strengthen your digital presence with UI-focused website design, UX-driven applications, or purpose-led campaigns that deepen audience engagement and amplify your impact.
     actions:
       - label: Learn More
         url: 'https://ecoia.netlify.app/digital-services/'